Constitution of Argentina: Rights

+Transitory Provisions

+The 1994 reform also added 17 "Transitory" provisions, which can be found after the 129th article.
+These act as temporary placeholders, facilitating the inclusion of a more definitive article in the Constitution at a later date, dealing with specific issues that could not be addressed at the 1994 Constitutional Assembly.
+For example, several of these provisions deal with Buenos Aires' new status as an Autonomous City and its relationship to the Federal Government, which at the time was not fully defined.
+Another provision deals with the Falkland Islands sovereignty dispute, and is meant to facilitate the inclusion of a future treaty that puts an end to the dispute between Argentina and the United Kingdom, giving it constitutional hierarchy.
+Law 23.775 further states that the Federal Government does not require the consent of Tierra del Fuego's provincial authorities (under whose jurisdiction the disputed territories would fall under, according to Argentina) in order to sign such a treaty.

 Form of government

-According to the Constitution, Argentina is a representative federal republic, divided in provinces, municipalities, and the Autonomous City of Buenos Aires.
-Each province has the right and duty to dictate its own constitution, respecting the same principles as the national constitution.
+According to the Constitution, Argentina is a representative federal republic divided in provinces, which are subdivided in municipalities, and the Autonomous City of Buenos Aires, who serves as the capital for the country.
+Each province has the right and duty to dictate its own constitution, respecting the same principles as the national one.

 Divisions of government powers

 The Constitution mandates a strict separation of government powers, into three branches (Executive, Legislative, and Judicial) and the Public Ministry.

 Executive

 The Executive Branch is formed by the President, who is both head of state, as well as chief executive and head of government.
 (Art.
 87).
-The Vice-President replaces the President in case of illness, absence from the capital, death, resignation, or removal.
+The vice-president replaces the President in case of illness, absence from the capital, death, resignation, or removal.